MatheusAntonioMonteiro/MatheusAntonioMonteiro/README.md

 ### Hi there, My name is Matheus, here are some informations about me :)

 - I'm 22 years old
+- I'm a beginner game developer using Unity with C#.
+- I like to learn things with hands on.
+- I'm currently working on devops role, but wanting to change carrer to game developer.
 - I'm from Brazil
-- I'm a beginner developer, started using python 🐍 for my personal projects
-- I like to learn things with hands on, making some mistakes and learn with then.
-- I'm currently working as a sysadmin using the AWS cloud, and cybersecurity is something that catch my attention, so I'll be happy if I can help with something on this field 😁😉

-#### Nice to meet you hope we can work together in a project soon!!

 #### If you want to get in touch, here are some of my social media: